wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;The memory of past unfulfilled desires traps energy which manifests itself as a person.
 When its charge gets exhausted, the person dies.
 Unfulfilled desires are carried over into the next birth.
-Self-identification with the body creätes ever fresh desires and there is no end to them unless this mechanism of bondage is clearly seen.
+Self-identification with the body creates ever fresh desires and there is no end to them unless this mechanism of bondage is clearly seen.
 It is clarity that is liberating, for you cannot abandon desire, unless its causes and effects are clearly seen.
 I do not say that the same person is reborn.
 It dies and dies for good.
 But its memories remain and their desires and fears.
 They supply the energy for a new person.
-The real takes no part in it, but makes it possible by giveïng it the light.
+The real takes no part in it, but makes it possible by giving it the light.

-**Q:**&ensp;My difficulty is this: As I can see, every experiënce is its own reality.
+**Q:**&ensp;My difficulty is this: As I can see, every experience is its own reality.
-It is there — experiënced.
+It is there — experienced.
-The moment I question it and ask to whom it happens, who is the observer and so on, the experiënce is over and all I can investigate is only the memory of it.
+The moment I question it and ask to whom it happens, who is the observer and so on, the experience is over and all I can investigate is only the memory of it.
 I cannot investigate the living moment — the *now*.
 My awareness is of the past, not of the present.
 When I am aware, I do not really live in the *now*, but only in the past.
 Can there really be an awareness of the present?

-**M:**&ensp;What you are describing is not awareness at all, but only thinking about the experiënce.
+**M:**&ensp;What you are describing is not awareness at all, but only thinking about the experience.
 True awareness (<span data-tippy-content="True Awareness.">samvid</span>) is a state of pure witnessing without the least attempt to do anything about the event witnessed.
 Your thoughts and feelings, words and actions may also be a part of the event; you watch all, unconcerned in the full light of clarity and understanding.
-You understand precisely what is goïng on because it does not affect you.
+You understand precisely what is going on because it does not affect you.
 It may seem to be an attitude of cold aloofness, but it is not really so.
 Once you are in it, you will find that you love what you see, whatever may be its nature.
 This choiceless love is the touchstone of awareness.